flutter/website/src/docs/cookbook/networking/fetch-data.md

   the `fetchPost()` function.
   2. A `builder` function that tells Flutter what to render, depending on the state of the `Future`: loading, success, or error.

+Note that `snapshot.hasData` will only return `true` when the snapshot contains a non-null data value.
+This is why the `fetchPost` function should throw an exception even in the case of a 404 Not Found server response.
+If `fetchPost` returns `null` then the spinner will show indefinitely.

 <!-- skip -->
 ```dart